cvjena/cn24/README.md

 ## Welcome to the CN24 GitHub repository!

 CN24 is a complete scene parsing framework using fully convolutional networks.
-It supports a wide variety of platforms (Linux, Mac OS X and Windows) and libraries (OpenCL, Intel MKL, AMD ACML...) while providing dependecy-free reference implementations.
+It supports a wide variety of platforms (Linux, Mac OS X and Windows) and libraries (OpenCL, Intel MKL, AMD ACML...) while providing dependency-free reference implementations.

 To get started, clone this repository and visit the [wiki](https://github.com/cvjena/cn24/wiki)!